LotroCompanion/lotro-companion/README.md

 This is a desktop application for LOTRO players.
 It will help in many ways, but its main features are:
 - track status of your characters
-- simulate gear on you characters
+- simulate gear on your characters
 - browse databases of game data (recipes, titles, emotes, deeds...)

+Character data can be synchronized with the local LOTRO Client (Windows only).

 ![Screenshot of main window](doc/screenshots/main.png)